Curious-Chronicles/garden/02-Byte Chronicles/BC7-UI UX/BC71-Zero Level/BC711-Build Wireframes and Low-Fidelity Prototypes.md

 ### Problem Statement
 A clear description of the user’s need that should be addressed.
 The problem statement you created in the last course will guide the focus of your ideation.

+# Create goal statements

+### Product goal statement
+One or two sentences that describe a product and its benefits for the user.